Why this Vote is Important

 Cast your ballot by marking the box next to your choice and clicking the ‘next’ button.
 A review page will appear.
 Please take time to review your selection, as once your vote is cast, it cannot be recalled or changed.
 Read and check the box for the voter consent statement, and then click on the ‘submit’ button.

 You will then arrive at the confirmation page.
 On this page you will have the chance to print a receipt of your vote.
 Once you arrive on this page your ballot has been successfully submitted.
-Please note that online voting will end on 6 June 2015 (7AM GMT).
+Please note that online voting will end on until 6 June at 1AM CDT (UTC -5 hours).

 Lost voting credentials?